Puerto Rico Young Democrats: History

-In July 2011, YDPR were presented with the "YDA On Going Event of the Year Award" as a result of the organization's YDPR College Tour initiative at the Young Democrats of America (YDA) National Convention in Louisville, Kentucky.
+In July 2011, YDPR were presented with the "YDA Ongoing Event of the Year Award" as a result of the organization's YDPR College Tour initiative at the Young Democrats of America (YDA) National Convention in Louisville, Kentucky.

-In 2011 Phillip Arroyo was elected to a second term as State President.
+In 2011, Phillip Arroyo was elected to a second term as State President.
 The organization played a key role during President Obama's visit to the island.

 In 2012, YDPR played an important role for the creation of the YDA Hispanic Caucus.
 In 2012, YDPR President Phillip Arroyo became the first chair of the newly created caucus.
 Since 2015, Anthony Carrillo, former YDPR National Committeeman, has served as its chair.

 Ricardo Alfaro was elected YDPR State President on August 14, 2013.
 After the 2014 midterm elections, the YDA once again celebrated its national winter meeting in San Juan, Puerto Rico.
 The meeting included the participation of Governor Alejandro García Padilla, Resident Commissioner Pedro Pierluisi, Puerto Rico Senate President Eduardo Bhatia, the Chairman of the Democratic Party of Puerto Rico Roberto Prats, and YDPR founder Francisco Domenech.

 On August 23, 2015, the organization won its second national award by the YDA after receiving the Franklin D. Roosevelt Chapter of the Year Award in Los Angeles, California.

 On July 16, 2015, the Young Democrats celebrated one of the most highly attended assemblies in its history with over 200 active members.
 It was the first time that a closed ballot system was used for the election of the 2015–2017 board.
 After a highly contested election, Ramón Ortiz won.

 On October 1, 2016, Melissa Marzán became acting president after the resignation of Ramón Ortiz.